curlysemi/git-demos/README.md

 ```
 And voilà!
 Now you can either create a PR or manually merge the updated `dev/w001-change-magic` branch into `develop` and the changes will return!

 ### What Should the Repo Maintainer Have Done Instead?

+(This is what they should have done in this very specific scenario.
+For a similar, yet even easier scenario, see the bottom of this section.)

 Instead of using `git revert` to create another commit that undoes the changes introduced by the `dev/w001-change-magic` branch, the repo maintainer "should" have taken a different approach.